CURRICULUM

 etc.

-Classroom Instructor Course Overview Remarks
+Instructor Course Overview Remarks

-0BTX003 World-science Leaders' Seminar 1 1.0 1 Annual by appointment Takahashi Satoru Students attending this seminar will learn basic knowledge and recent research trends related to the specialized fields of world-leading researchers.
+0BTX003 World-science Leaders' Seminar 1 1.0 1 Annual by appointment Mizuno Tomoaki Students attending this seminar will learn basic knowledge and recent research trends related to the specialized fields of world-leading researchers.
 The students should also be able to develop their professional and ’Cognoscente’ skills for research as well as acquire skills of research presentation and discussion by discussing with their mentoring instructors the above topics including related matters.
 In addition, they are expected to gain a better understanding of research procedures and develop abilities to conduct research by writing a report.
 Major required course. face-to-face(partially online)

 ※ Class style (Face to face, Online Asynchronous or Online Synchronous) of each lecture depends on instructor.
 Please contact the Support Office for details.

-0BTX005 Business Leaders' Seminar 1 1.0 1 Annual by appointment Takahashi Satoru In this class, world's top business leaders invited to share their experiences in career development and business success and failure in an omnibus format.
+0BTX005 Business Leaders' Seminar 1 1.0 1 Annual by appointment Irie Kenji In this class, world's top business leaders invited to share their experiences in career development and business success and failure in an omnibus format.
 Students have an opportunity to think about their career paths, gain knowledge of international business, and understand the foundations, including their international cultural background.
 Students listen to omnibus-style talks and submit a report with the summary and feedback to yourself.
 Here you will learn the complexity, fun, risks and global business strategies of international business.
 Major required course. face-to-face(partially online)

 ※ Class style (Face to face, Online Asynchronous or Online Synchronous) of each lecture depends on instructor.
 Please contact the Support Office for details.